DIY.org

-DIY is a global interest based community designed specifically for kids.
-It is a platform that houses a variety of multi-media content designed to teach children various skills.
-Each user has their personal profile with an avatar and bio, and are allowed to share creations and accomplishments with friends.
+DIY is an online Singaporean skill-building platform designed specifically for children.
+Its website houses a variety of multi-media content designed to teach children various skills, in the context of a global interest-based community.
+On the COPPA certified platform, each user has their personal profile and is allowed to share creations and accomplishments with friends.
+The skills learned on DIY are largely creative and maker-focused.

-DIY is also COPPA Certified and is a safety-first model that promotes community building and learning by experimenting in the real world.

 History

 DIY was originally founded by Vimeo co-founder Zach Klein, Isaiah Saxon, Andrew Sliwinski, and Daren Rabinovitch in May 2012.
-DIY was later acquired by Kyt Technologies Pte.
-Ltd. in February 2021, founded by Bhavik Rathod and Tripti Ahuja.
+The company launched a second online children's educational platform in 2016 called JAM.com, which was subscription-based and more focused on a course structure for learning versus DIY's free and badge-based skill building structure.
+DIY was later acquired in 2019 by LittleBits, after which JAM.com was merged into DIY.org, and then in February 2021 by Kyt Technologies Pte.
+Ltd., which was founded by Bhavik Rathod and Tripti Ahuja.